To be President of the United States, upon taking office a person must:

 Presidential and vice-presidential candidates nominated by petition may withdraw.
 See Op.
 Atty.
 Gen. 28C-5, September 26, 1968.

 A presidential candidate who wishes to run as a write-in candidate in Minnesota must file a written request in order for the write-in votes for them to be counted.
 This request must also include the name of a vice-presidential candidate and the name of at least one, but not more than ten, candidates for presidential elector.
-This request must be filed with the Office of the Secretary of State by November 1, 2016.
+This request must be filed with the Office of the Secretary of State seven days before the general election.

 Become a Candidate